• Skip to primary navigation

 Who knew?

-Obama may very well have had a perfect visual campaign, a benchmark which no new presidential candidate will never meet.
+Obama may very well have had a perfect visual campaign, a benchmark which no new presidential candidate will ever meet.

 Do we vote on principle?
 Or is there visual science that persuades our votes?
 A close look at Obama’s two presidential campaigns reveal his statistical advantage over his opponents.
 Here are 4 facts that are hard to ignore.